 There is no need for weights and measures when making sloe gin.
 First, wash and dry your sloes.
 Then put them in a strong freezer bag and freeze overnight.
 Once frozen you bash the sloes, still in the bag, with a rolling pin to break the skins.
 This is where a strong bag comes in.
 Use something flimsy and you will be picking them up off your kitchen floor for weeks.

 The traditional method is to prick them with a pin.
 But who has the patience or time to sit and do this?
 Not me.
 Anyway, bashing them with a rolling pin is much more satisfying and has the added bonus of relieving your daily frustrations.
 Sloe therapy.

-When you have sufficiently bashed your sloes, not to a pulp I hasten to add, tip them into a Kilner jar or similar.
+When you have sufficiently bashed your sloes, not to a pulp I hasten to add, tip them into a large jar with a sealed lid.
 Next, pour in your gin.
-A good quality London Dry will do.
+A good quality London Dry will do from the supermarket.
 No fancy craft gins with delicate flavours.
 The sloes will punch them out of the jar.
 But don’t use the cheapest of the cheap either.
 It will show.

 Pour enough gin to not only cover the sloes but to double their height in the jar.
 I could give you definite weights and measures but every sloe gin you make will be different depending on the ripeness and plumpness of your fruit.

 A lot of recipes tell you to add sugar at this stage.
 But I would suggest you don’t.
 The astringency of sloes can be quite variable as they are a wild fruit.
 It will be easier to judge the quantity of sugar needed once the maceration period is over.